 EMAIL: I have no email notifications.
 I give it my attention three times a day (9:45 am, 1:30 pm, and 4:30 pm).
 When I think I should check it more because I’m so very important and people need a fast response, I remind myself I'm not as important as I think I am.
 If someone calls me or visits me to ask me to look at an email, I'll do it but I won't let myself look at any other emails.
 (Yes.
 This can be very tough.)
 See below for what I learned about how much time and focus I’ve lost when I first started limiting my email checks.
 Insane really.

-MOBILE: During the workday, I put away my mobile phone and check it for any text messages after I do my email checks.
-If I’m with people, I do my best to keep my phone out of sight.
-If it vibrates (a ringtone? please) when I'm in a face-to-face conversation, I do my best to ignore it and give it attention when I'm alone.
+MOBILE: Most of the time, my Do Not Disturb function is on so nothing happens when a text or call comes in.
+I check in on my schedule ... usually after I do my email checks or if I'm walking somewhere by myself.
+If I’m with people, I do my best to keep my phone out of sight and give it attention when I'm alone.
 When I'm in an airport by myself, I don't know a lot of people.
 That’s when I can dig into my phone all I want.
 Although, I’m careful to minimize it.
 I don’t want to miss out on some of those serendipitous moments I've had in the past where I've met some very interesting people and learned new things by staying awake and observant to my surroundings.
 Sometimes it leads to something for you.

 WEB: I don’t use the web personally during my money hours* except on a well-earned break or at lunch (if I’m by myself, of course).
 When this gets tough because of my addiction to distraction, I remind myself that I'm a grown-up.

 ENVIRONMENT: During focus hours, I work in my office facing away from the door.
 All other times, I make myself available to my customers, my team, and my work that requires less concentration.

 BREAKS: I purposely take two or three short breaks (5 – 10 minutes) during the workday to check in on my family and the world.